hackclub/hackclub/playbook/workshops/ajar/README.md

 > #### Understanding the code

 > `canvas` – the canvas element allows you to draw shapes and other visual elements on screen.
-Feel free to [read more](http://www.w3schools.com/html/html5_canvas.asp).
+Feel free to [read more about canvas](http://www.w3schools.com/html/html5_canvas.asp).

 > `id` – to review, this *attribute*, which can be applied to any HTML element, allows you to use that element in your javascript.